 This topic has been debated by many experts in the health world.
 One expert weighing in is Lara Pizzorno, MDIV, MA, LMT, bone health expert and author of Your Bones: How You Can Prevent Osteoporosis and Have Strong Bones for Life – Naturally.

 In her research, she reviewed over 70 abstracts of scientific studies done on the connection between caffeine intake and bone health.
-She found caffeine is actually beneficial for bone health and for lessening the risk of osteoporosis.
+She found caffeine is actually beneficial for bone health and for lessening the risk of bone loss.
 Read it here: The Complete Guide to Caffeine and Osteoporosis.

 7 Popular Types of Tea (+ How They Benefit Your Bones!)